American Payroll Association

-PayrollOrg (PAYO), formerly named the American Payroll Association (APA) is a professional association for individuals responsible for processing company payrolls.
+PayrollOrg (PAYO), formerly named the American Payroll Association (APA) and the Global Payroll Management Institute is a professional association for individuals responsible for processing company payrolls.
 The Association conducts payroll training courses and seminars on a yearly basis and publishes a library of payroll resource texts and newsletters.
 PAYO has approximately 20,000 members, 121 APA-affiliated local chapters, and registered lobbyists based in Washington, D.C.

 PayrollOrg was founded in 1982 and is headquartered in San Antonio, Texas with an additional office in Las Vegas.
 In addition, PAYO owns and operates a learning center at MEET Las Vegas.
 The Learning Center offer payroll training, focusing on the latest technology and computer networking capabilities.

 Education

 The biggest of PAYO's educational offerings is its annual Congress.
 The event features guest speakers (including government officials and industry experts), a payroll and AP exhibit hall, and more than 100 workshops on topics related to payroll and accounts payable (AP).
 The Association also publishes a library of resource texts and newsletters for payroll professionals.

 Educational offerings include a full slate of training courses and conferences for professionals of varying levels of expertise, from entry-level advanced.
 Training is available in a variety of formats, including live classroom training, eLearning, virtual classrooms, webinars, and webinars on demand.

 They also offer a comprehensive library of compliance resources, which is produced by the Association's experienced team of payroll and employment law experts.
 Publications are issued in many media, including printed text, e-book, magazine, e-magazine, newsletter, e-newsletter, and CD.